Nerdman4U/taxomageia-frontend/README.md

 Taxomageia or Biomagical classification extends biological classification and adds magical, immortal, summoned, fantasy, undead and other creatures and monsters.
 Each Taxonomic rank inherits properties from parent ranks.
 More information at <a href="http://taxomageia.pro/documentation.html" target="_blank">documentation</a>.

+## Contribute

+Would you like to help?

+Are you familiar with <a href="https://nextjs.org/">NextJS</a> framework?
+If not, install and learn to use it.

+If you know NextJS well, install Taxomageia Frontend, study and give feedback at forums (not yet open though XD).

+Some things to consider:
+- Open source template used at Taxomageia Frontend is using different folder structure than NextJS by default
+- I havent yet had time to learn NextJS deeply, im getting there...

 ## Install

 1) from github fork repository (optional)